Honest comparison

 • Boutique brands that explicitly market "a real person picks up" as part of brand premium

-• Multi-hour emotionally complex intake (custody disputes, asylum cases, trauma counseling)
+• Multi-hour emotionally complex intake (custody, asylum, trauma counseling)

-Example: a Florida HVAC contractor with ~600 inbound calls/month (high summer, lower winter, averaging out).
+Example: a FL HVAC contractor with ~600 inbound calls/month (high summer, lower winter).
 Numbers use each vendor's published plans that fit that volume.

 ~$5,200 / year